fxboxed/eugo/content/germany/cities/hamburg/_index.md

 Make sure to pack snacks and water.

-You may also want to check online for [family attractions](https://www.tripadvisor.com/Attractions-g187331-Activities-zft11306-Hamburg.html) that are trending in the city.

 ### Fun Day Trips from Hamburg

 If you feel like leaving the city for just a short while, there are plenty of fun day trips waiting for you.